 The Compensation Committee currently grants stock options to our Named Executive Officers under the 2016 Equity Incentive Plan.
 As with base salaries and discretionary cash bonuses, there is no set formula or performance criteria, which determines the amount of the equity award for our Named Executive Officers or our other employees.
 Nor does the Compensation Committee assign any relative weight to any specific factors or criteria it considers when granting stock options.
 Rather, the Committee exercises its judgment and discretion by considering all factors it deems relevant at the time of such grants, including the internally generated peer group survey previously discussed and the Company's performance during the most recent fiscal year.
-For the Named Executive Officers, other than the Chief Executive Officer, the decisions by the Compensation Committee regarding grants of stock options are made based almost entirely upon the recommendation of our Chief Executive Officer, and includes his subjective determination based on his assessment of the executive officer's current position with the Company, the executive officer's past and expected future performance and the other factors discussed in the determination of base salaries.
+For the Named Executive Officers, other than the Chief Executive Officer, and includes his subjective determination based on his assessment of the executive officer's current position with the Company, the executive officer's past and expected future performance and the other factors discussed in the determination of base salaries.